- Broadly, there are two ways to invest in commercial real estate. It can be done directly or indirectly.

 - Regulatory Risk: State and local governments have the ability to pass legislation that can make it more difficult or more expensive to manage a commercial asset, which can have an adverse impact on Net Operating Income (and value).

-No commercial real estate investment will be free from risk.
+Commercial real estate investing will never be free from risk.
 The key is to be aware of them and to actively work to mitigate them during the term of the investment.

 Interested in Learning More?